2013 Bojangles' Southern 500: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Two practice sessions were held in preparation for the race; both on Friday, May 10, 2013.
 The first session lasted for 120 minutes, while second session was 45 minutes long.
 During the first practice session, Menard, for the Richard Childress Racing team, was quickest ahead of Bowyer in second and McMurray in third.
 Earnhardt Jr. was scored fourth, and Edwards managed fifth.
 Kyle Busch, Martin Truex Jr., Juan Pablo Montoya, Kenseth, and Biffle rounded out the top ten quickest drivers in the session.

 Montoya was quickest in the second and final practice session, ahead of Ricky Stenhouse Jr. in second and Edwards in third.
 Jeff Burton was fourth quickest, and Kurt Busch took fifth.
 Biffle, Kenseth, Jeff Gordon, Truex Jr., and Kyle Busch followed in the top ten.

 During qualifying, forty-three cars were entered.
 Kurt Busch clinched his first pole position of the season, with a record time of 27.032 seconds.
 After his qualifying run, Kurt Busch commented, "Wow, what an incredible lap.
 The way the team gave me the confidence right when we first unloaded, the team deserves all the credit.
 This gives me a great shot to stay ahead of the field and win by two-thousandths of a second this time."
 He was joined on the front row of the grid by Johnson.
 Kyle Busch qualified third, Kahne took fourth, and Truex Jr. started fifth.
 Denny Hamlin, Kenseth, Gordon, Biffle, and Harvick completed the first ten positions on the grid.